datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 $ export PATH=$PATH:/my/work/dir/vcftools_x.y.z/bin/
 ```

-## VCFLib
+## vcflib

-VCFLib provides tools for manipulating VCF files such as comparison, format conversion, filtering, etc. More details on all the available options can be found [here](https://github.com/ekg/vcflib).
+vcflib provides tools for manipulating VCF files such as comparison, format conversion, filtering, etc. More details on all the available options can be found [here](https://github.com/ekg/vcflib).

-VCFLib can be downloaded [here](https://github.com/ekg/vcflib).
+vcflib can be downloaded [here](https://github.com/ekg/vcflib).
 To download and compile vcflib, use the following commands:

 ```
 $ git clone --recursive git://github.com/ekg/vcflib.git